 In this podcast, Jeffrey Towson discusses Huawei’s financial performance in 2019, as well as the recent fraud scandal at Luckin Coffee.
 He argues that Huawei’s strong financial performance is a sign of its resilience, and that the Luckin Coffee scandal is a reminder of the risks of investing in Chinese tech stocks.
 For example, he notes that Huawei’s revenue grew by 19% in 2019, despite the US government’s restrictions on its business.

-What Should Starbucks China Have Done About Luckin Coffee?
-(Tech Strategy – Podcast 3)
+Why Did Ofo Fail?
+What Should They Have Done?
+(Tech Strategy – Podcast 8)